 Place your commitment to D&I at the heart of your website

 Ensure you have a D&I statement in a prominent place on your website, giving it its own page or even displaying it as a pop-up as you enter the website.
 Customise your statement so that it is clear that you wrote it and that it represents your business values.
 A copy and pasted boilerplate statement won’t cut it.
 Don’t just publish it in one place – incorporate it into your job ads, in your About Us, on social media and in your blogs.
-This will communicate your dedication to diverse hiring, illustrating the fact that it is fully integrated into your recruitment processes.
+This will communicate your dedication to diverse hiring, illustrating the fact that it is fully integrated into your recruitment processes and website.

 Candidates want to see that companies are committed to diversity, inclusion and equality and clients that have themselves made strides to embedding diversity into their organisation will want to know that those that recruit for them share their ethos.
 Your recruitment website is your online ID, it is your virtual shop window and often the first point of contact a candidate will have with you.
 As such it is imperative that it reflects your commitment to diverse hiring and appeals to all.